oduortoni/toni/README.md

 ## 📞 Contact

-For any queries or suggestions, reach out through:
+For queries or suggestions:
 - GitHub Issues
 - Email: [oduortoni.com]
 - Platform: [@Ukumbi]

 ---

-Built with ❤️ by toni
+Built with ❤️ by toni using Preact + Laravel